12 Best Tofino Campsites For Your Tofino Camping Trip

 Bella Pacifica is a quiet campground located in a scenic oceanfront wilderness setting.
 The campground has access to MacKenzie Beach, and there are many hiking trails and lakes in the area.

 Bella Pacifica is a more basic campground, but the location is perfect for enjoying views of the Pacific Ocean and exploring MacKenzie Beach.
-It's also just a 30 to 40-minute drive to downtown Tofino.
+It's also just a 30 to 40-minute drive to Downtown Tofino.

-Stay nearby Bella Pacifica Campground
+🏨 Accommodations close to Bella Pacifica Campground

 WildPod Glamping